 - Judge’s Worksheet – Set of documents printed on duplicate to record placings and audited by the State after the fair.

 - Merit – A special ribbon (no premium) awarded by the judge to high quality exhibits.
-A guideline is that one in ten exhibits, or ten percent, should recieve a merit.
+A guideline is that one in ten exhibits, or ten percent, should receive a merit.

-- Premium – The dollar amount recieved for placing at the fair.
+- Premium – The dollar amount received for placing at the fair.
 Premium checks are presented in late fall.

 - Reserve Ribbon – Second highest special award given by the Judge in most departments.